What an adventure!

 We poked around this sleepy town and even stumbled across a tiny tourism office for the nearby Yasuni National Park.
 We found a guide who offered to take us on an excursion through Yasuni.
 But more importantly than this side trip, is that he agreed to use his boat to transport us onward to a village on the other side of the border, in Peru.
 Score!

-We woke up at the crack of dawn as the roosters provided a natural alarm.
+We woke up at the crack of dawn.
+Roosters provided a natural alarm.
 It was time to venture into the dense jungle of Yasuni National Park.

-We spotted nearly about a dozen dolphins in total but it was difficult to get a good look at them (or a decent photo).
-These pink dolphins tended to travel solo and would pop up to the surface for air very sporadically and only for a split second.
+We spotted nearly about a dozen dolphins in total.
+But it was difficult to get a good look at them (or a decent photo).
+These pink dolphins tend to travel solo.
+When they popped up to the surface for air, it was very sporadically and only for a split second.

 Given the heavy rain from the night before, the water level was high.
 We sludged on through, as the murky swamp water filled our boots and climbed to our thighs.
 No piranhas here, right?

-Eventually we reached a dry trail to trek even deeper into the jungle.
+Eventually, we reached a dry trail to delve even deeper into the jungle of Yasuni National Park.
 We found some sloths way up in the tree and a few toucans too.
 The trees were huge!
 Not since roaming around Borneo had we experienced such gigantic trees.

 I proceeded and realized this was no joke.
 It took a few minutes but I finally got the job done.
 Meanwhile, I had apparently caught Fernando’s dinner for the night.